zcmendes/aws-event-driven-architecture-lab/README.md

 ## Lambda Functions

-The application uses five AWS Lambda functions to implement the event-driven workflow and WebSocket communication.
+The application relies on five AWS Lambda functions to process events and manage WebSocket communication throughout the pizza ordering workflow.

 | Function          | Purpose                                            |
 | ----------------- | -------------------------------------------------- |